 Software developers know that modern computing is complex and flexible, but business deadlines are simple and immutable.
-Sometimes, when schedules are squeezed, development teams just want to push code that works.
+Sometimes, when schedules are squeezed and there’s a constant need to be agile, development teams just want to push code that works.
 They don’t have the bandwidth to patch all the back-end security holes or follow best practices.

 Accordingly, developers may fail to maintain secure keys for private or partner APIs.
 Or they may hardcode passwords and authentication tokens for easier development and forget to remove them after deployment.
-Hackers know what corners the dev team is likely to cut and waste no time taking advantage.
+Hackers know what corners the dev team will likely cut and waste no time taking advantage.

 Unfortunately, some data thieves get help from people actively working with them.
 While this pernicious threat is not the most common, poor security practices can make it easier for malicious insiders to steal information.

-For example, long term employees may take advantage of “Privilege Creep.”
+For example, long-term employees may take advantage of “Privilege Creep.”
 As they’ve moved through different roles in the company, security doesn’t remove their old permissions.
-With access to several business divisions no longer relevant to their current position, they can aggregate large collections of sensitive data to leak or sell.
+With access to several business divisions no longer relevant to their current position, they can aggregate extensive collections of sensitive data to leak or sell.

 Development teams can prioritize security practices and take the time needed to implement important safety measures, such as authorizing users and devices, limiting exposure of sensitive data to only privileged parties, scanning open source code for weaknesses, and updating default configurations and passwords.

 Of course, as they say, “Nobody’s perfect.”
-Even with training and best practices, mistakes happen, and security teams need the tools to catch and contain any security incidents before they do serious damage, whether they had inside help or not.
-Some of the most effective defenses include a Zero Trust security model, real-time network visibility, workload behavior profiling, and detailed file integrity monitoring.
+Even with training and best practices, mistakes happen, and security teams need the tools to catch and contain any security incidents before they do severe damage, whether they had inside help or not.
+The most effective defenses include a Zero Trust security model, real-time network visibility, workload behavior profiling, and detailed file integrity monitoring.

 In a Zero Trust architecture, all users, accounts, and devices are authenticated, authorized, and validated against security policies optimized by network segment, application, workload, or data resource.
 For breaches facilitated by inside information, Zero Trust helps prevent traditionally trusted users or accounts from accessing applications or network segments (as granularly as which workloads within an application) for which they don’t have privileges.
 It effectively minimizes the blast radius when attackers or insiders compromise the network.

-In order to catch malicious activity fast, SOC teams need to know what’s happening in the network and all environments in real time.
-Software which collects event-based telemetry across the network and surfaces it for analysis and monitoring helps security experts zero on in suspicious behavior.
+To catch malicious activity fast, SOC teams need to know what’s happening in the network and all environments in real time.
+Specialist software, which collects event-based telemetry across the network and surfaces it for analysis and monitoring, helps security experts zero in on suspicious behavior.
 The continuous real-time data collection also feeds into workload behavior profiling and file integrity monitoring.